RubensMario/mumber-in-full/README.md

 An app to convert a number (that represents a value in brazilian currency (reais), with cents) in a string with the number written in full.

+The function that makes the conversion is in the helpers folder.

 Prerequisites
 To run this project, you will need to have Git installed in your machine.